Azure-Samples/aas-digital-factory/docs/techblog-post-aas.md

 - Purple nodes are DTDL AAS shells such as factory, line, machine and machine type.
 - Aqua nodes are DTDL Submodels.
 A DTDL AAS may contain many submodels.
 For example, the AAS Factory (Seattle's Factory) has three submodels to access information about the Nameplate, Machines and Lines.
 - Blue, yellow and red nodes are DTDL Properties (representing different data types).
-For example, the Submodel OperationalData (of each Robot) reports temperature data.
+For example, the Submodel Operational Data (of each Robot) reports temperature data.

-To accomplish this result, we encourage using the Azure SDK for Azure Digital Twins interactions.
-We suggest start creating POCO classes here as well for the AAS twins and relationships definitions in the implementation.
-As an example, here is of the [ADT Submodel Twin POCO class definition](https://github.com/Azure-Samples/aas-digital-factory/blob/main/src/AasFactory.Azure.Models/Adt/Twins/Submodel.cs#L12).
+Here is an example of [ADT Submodel Twin POCO class definition](https://github.com/Azure-Samples/aas-digital-factory/blob/main/src/AasFactory.Azure.Models/Adt/Twins/Submodel.cs#L12).
 Now that the POCO classes for AAS twins and relationships are defined, you need to implement the logic to map the AAS represention into the ADT representation.
 For that, you need to traverse all your AAS factory data from top (Shell) to bottom (Properties).
-For example, create first the twin for DTDL AAS, then create twins the DTDL submodels that are connected, and finally create the relationships between these DTDL AAS and Submodels.
+For example, create first the twin for DTDL AAS, then create twins of the DTDL submodels that are connected, and finally create the relationships between these DTDL AAS and Submodels using the ADT SDK.
 This [code snippet](https://github.com/Azure-Samples/aas-digital-factory/blob/main/src/AasFactory.Azure.Functions.ModelDataFlow/Services/ShellRepository.cs#L27-L47) describes what we just talked about.

 ## Summary